nozlemozcan/GNNMutation/README.md

 # GNNMutation: a heterogeneous graph-based framework for cancer detection

-This repository provides the source-code and a set of synthetic inputs for the GNNMutation method proposed in the study.
+This repository provides the source-code and a set of sample inputs for the GNNMutation method proposed in the study.
 You can try the code with the command below:

 python run_GNNMutationHetero.py